 In a strategic move for power, the Trade Federation has formed a blockade around Naboo, stopping shipping vessels from going in or out of the planet until their terms are met.
 This was a bold move by the Trade Federation, and the situation is very tense.
 In an attempt to prevent a war, the Supreme Chancellor has tasked two Jedi Knights with meeting the leaders of the Trade Federation and trying to facilitate a peaceful resolution.
-The Jedi Knights are gifted in the ways of the force, but unfortunately, the Trade Federation have no intentions of resolving things peacefully.
+The Jedi Knights are gifted in the ways of the force, but unfortunately, the Trade Federation has no intention of resolving things peacefully.

 Jedi Knight Qui-Gon Jinn (Liam Neeson) and his Jedi padawan, Obi-Wan Kenobi (Ewan McGregor) quickly find themselves in the middle of a war.
 After the Trade Federation attacks Naboo, the two Jedi Knights manage to evacuate the Queen (Keira Knightley), but the group finds themselves stranded on a desert planet called Tatooine.
 Their ship has been damaged, and with the Trade Federation searching nearby planets for the missing Queen, the group needs to lie low while they collect the parts needed to repair their ship.
 Qui-Gon Jinn chooses to explore the desert planet.
-He is joined by a Gungan from Naboo named Jar Jar Binks (Ahmed Best), one of the Queen's handmaiden named Padme (Natalie Portman), and a surprisingly resourceful astro-droid named R2-D2.
-The group goes into town with the hopes of finding the parts to fix their ship, but they stumble upon a mysteriously gifted young boy, named Anakin Skywalker (Jake Lloyd), with gifts that have caught Qui-Gon Jinn's attention.
+He is joined by a Gungan from Naboo named Jar Jar Binks (Ahmed Best), one of the Queen's handmaidens named Padme (Natalie Portman), and a surprisingly resourceful astro-droid named R2-D2.
+The group goes into town with the hopes of finding the parts to fix their ship, but they stumble upon a young boy named Anakin Skywalker (Jake Lloyd), with mysterious gifts that have caught Qui-Gon Jinn's attention.

 The Pros & Cons